[Self-Test] Do I Have ADHD? Symptom Test for Adults

 ADHD Test for Adults: Next Steps

 ADD is often hereditary; many children with ADHD have a parent with the condition.
-However, not all parents are diagnosed because ADHD was not well understood (particularly in women) 20, 30, or 40 years ago.
+However, not all parents are diagnosed because ADHD was not well understood (particularly symptoms in women) 20, 30, or 40 years ago.
 As scientific research grows and our understanding of symptoms such as rejection sensitive dysphoria grows, more adults are pursuing an ADHD diagnosis and treatment.
-Treatment, with a stimulant medication like amphetamine (i.e. Adderall) or methylphenidate (i.e. Concerta or Ritalin) — and with an ADHD diet, brain training, exercise, and therapy — can be transformative at any age.
+Treatment, with a stimulant medication like amphetamine (i.e. Adderall) or methylphenidate (i.e. Concerta or Ritalin) — and with an ADHD food plan, brain training, exercise, and therapy — can be transformative at any age.

 1. Take This Test: The ADHD Test for Women

 2. Take This Test: Rejection Sensitive Dysphoria in Adults

 3. Take This Test: Do I Have ADD?
 Inattentive Symptom Test

 4. Learn More: About ADHD in Adults